 The Galapagos Islands are renowned for their incredible biodiversity.
 Unfortunately, its plants and animals are under threat from invasive species and the impact of humans.
-We have an official partnership with the Galapagos National Park to help protect the environment.
-We are the only volunteer organization allowed to work here, so this is truly a unique opportunity for you.
+We have an official partnership with the Galapagos National Park to help protect the environment, so you get a special opportunity to volunteer with the animals there.
+We’re the only volunteer organisation allowed to work here, so this is truly a unique opportunity for you.

 When you apply you only pay $295, which comes off the total price.

 Looking to do more than one project?
 Call us on (+1) 212 244 7234 to see if we can offer a discount.

 Flexi Trips - A flexible project that gives you the support and independence you need as you volunteer